sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 on top of the move card, black-side-up.

-## More Moves - Study Under a Master, Craft a Weapon
+## More Moves - Study Under a Master

 ### Study Under a Master